aroojjjjjjj/Fakenewsdetection_project/README.md

 Tested the deployed pipeline by passing sample news text and receiving correct predictions.
 Demonstrated complete end‑to‑end workflow from input text to model prediction.

+✅ Week 14: Ethics & Explainability
+Studied ethical considerations in AI systems, including fairness, transparency, and accountability.
+Reviewed interpretable machine learning concepts using reference materials by Christoph Molnar and Google AI Ethics.
+Applied SHAP to explain predictions of the fake news detection model.
+Visualized how individual words contributed to REAL or FAKE predictions.
+Improved model transparency by explaining why specific inputs led to specific outputs.
+Ensured the AI system is interpretable and ethically aligned for real‑world usage.

  📌 Project Milestones So Far
 - Environment setup complete.
 - Dataset collected and cleaned.